Titanosaurus: Titanosaurus indicus

-The holotype vertebrae of Titanosaurus indicus were discovered during an exploration to Jabalpur in 1828 by Capt William Henry Sleeman of the East India Company army.
+The holotype vertebrae of Titanosaurus indicus were discovered during an exploration to Jabalpur in 1828 by Captain William Henry Sleeman of the East India Company army.
 He was one among many explorations for fossils initially carried out by army personnel, medical doctors and priests who chanced upon them just by being "fairly literate and mobile at the time".
 He stumbled across the vertebrae on Bara Simla Hill near a British Army gun carriage workshop while searching for petrified wood.
 Sleeman, employed by the Bengal Army, regarded the bones as curiosities.
 He gave two vertebral pieces to surgeon G. G. Spilsbury, who had a practice in Japalpur and who also excavated a bone himself.
 Spilsbury sent the fossils in 1832 to the antiquarian James Prinsep in Calcutta, who realised that they were fossilised bones and then sent them back to Sleeman.
 In 1862, Thomas Oldham, the first director of the newly established Geological Survey of India, transferred the vertebrae from Japalpur to Calcutta and added them to the collection of the Indian Museum.
 There, the bones were studied by the Survey's supervisor, Hugh Falconer, who concluded that they were reptilian bones.
 After Falconer's death, in 1877, Richard Lydekker described the vertebrae as a new species of reptile known as Titanosaurus indicus.

 The known remains of T. indicus were generally considered to be lost and untraceable by the end of the twentieth century; in 2010 Matthew Carrano therefore established a cast based on illustrations Lydekker made in 1877, as a replacement plastotype, with the inventory number NHMUK 40867.
 However, that turned out to be a bit premature.
 In the early twenty-first century, Indian paleontologist Dhananjay Mohabey understood that such specimens were lost only because no serious inventory of the collections had been carried out for generations.
 He therefore started the Study of Late Cretaceous Tetrapod fossils from Lameta Formation project with support from the University of Michigan, with one of the main goals of locating lost specimens.
 In this context, he and Subhasis Sengupta recovered one of the holotype vertebra on 25 April 2012.
 It turned out to be in a batch of fossils that had been left behind by Lydekker in 1878 that had been lost up until then, which is why no official inventory number of the GSI had been assigned to it.

-Part of the fossils that Lydekker assigned to the type specimen of T. indicus, that formed a series of syntypes, was a 1.5 m long femur that had been excavated at the same location in 1871 or 1872 by Henry Benedict Medlicott – specimen GSI K22/754.
+Part of the fossils that Lydekker assigned to the type specimen of T. indicus, that formed a series of syntypes, was a 1.5 m femur that had been excavated at the same location in 1871 or 1872 by Henry Benedict Medlicott—specimen GSI K22/754.
 In 1933 this was reassigned by Charles Alfred Matley and Friedrich von Huene to Antarctosaurus septentrionalis, which was moved to the new genus Jainosaurus in 1995.